kinwong/helens-student-corner/client/README.md

 # Helen Wong Music Angular Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4 and upgraded to 8.

 ## Development server